IgorAnton/Custom-Assembler-Emulator/README.md

 3. Registers Instruction (LD, ST, MOV, CLR)
 4. Branch and Jump Instructions (JUMP, BEQ, BLSS, BGT, BGE, BLEQ, BNEQ, JSR, RTS)
 5. Stack Instructions (PUSH, POP)

+There are 4 types of instructions:

+Zero Operands   -   Instructions operate with Accumulator, result is stored into Accumulator One Operands    -   Instructions operate with one register, result is stored into that one register Two Operands    -   Instructions operate with two register, result is stored into first register Three Operands  -   Instructions operate with three register, result is stored into first register

+# Configuration

+All instructions are aligned to 4 bytes (32bit).